 Best regards and I wish you unforgettable moments out there,

 I’d also be happy if you listen to my podcast FREI RAUS or check out my website: christofoerster.com.

-The lowest point in Berlin and thus the starting point of this L2H hike is in the east of Berlin, in Spandau on the Großer Spektesee.
-The route then continues through Charlottenburg, the Tiergarten, to the Victory Column, as it should be in Berlin, through the Brandenburg Gate, through Kreuzberg, along the Landwehr Canal, through Treptower Park, Volkspark Wuhlheide and through Köpenick, until you reach the Müggelsee Müggelberg hiking.
-At 114.4 meters, it is the highest natural elevation in Berlin.
-With a route length of 45.6 kilometers, this route can also be mastered in one day.
+The lowest point in Berlin and thus the starting point of this L2H hike is in the west of Berlin, in Spandau on the Großer Spektesee.
+The route then continues through Charlottenburg, the Tiergarten, to the Victory Column, as it should be in Berlin, through the Brandenburg Gate, through Kreuzberg, along…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.